-PREREQUISITE: ALGEBRA 2
+PREREQUISITE: ALGEBRA 2 HONORS, ALGEBRA 2, or MMR

 This course should be selected by anyone who enjoys studying mathematics.
 The first half of Probability and Statistics is devoted to the study of combinatorics and probability.
 Combinatorics is the mathematical term for the study of techniques that can be used to answer the question - "How many ways can this be done?"
 The second half of Probability and Statistics is split between descriptive statistics or the collection and organization of data; and inferential statistics, which involves making decisions based on the data.